Recipe: Ruth Pretty’s Grilled Haloumi, Spiced Courgette, Eggplant & Red Pepper Salad with Cashew & Tomato Cream

 2 small red onions, peeled, halved and thickly sliced

-5 zucchini, sliced on an angle into 3cm to 4cm lengths
+5 courgettes, sliced on an angle into 3cm to 4cm lengths

 ½ cup olive oil